Saudi Aramco prospectus flags risks, gives few details on IPO size

 The valuation would be almost twice that of Microsoft, currently the world’s most valuable listed company, and seven times that of Exxon Mobil Corp, the biggest listed oil major by market capitalization.

+“Due to its size and likely free float, Aramco should be eligible for fast-track inclusion in both the FTSE and MSCI Emerging Market indices within 10 days of the IPO,” said Dominic Bokor-Ingram, senior portfolio manager, frontier markets, Fiera Capital (Europe).

-additional reporting by Marwa Rashad in Riyadh and Rania El Gamal in Dubai; Editing by Sonya Hepinstall
+Additional reporting by Marwa Rashad in Riyadh and Rania El Gamal in Dubai and Tom Arnold in London; Editing by Sonya Hepinstall and Jonathan Oatis